SunlayGGX/Storm/README.md

 - **Y**: Cycle the particle selection force to display (between [...] -> Pressure -> Viscosity -> AllForces (except gravity) -> [...]).
 - **F1**: Debug command to print to a human readable text giving all position, velocity and force values of all fluid particles.
 The data is printed inside the output (temp) directory inside "Debug" folder.

+## Mouse bindings
+- **Left click on dynamic rigid body particle**:
+    - Select the particle to display either its Pressure force, Viscosity force or the sum of those force (see "Cycle the particle selection force to display" key binding).
+This binding is only valid if the raycast is enabled (see "Enable/Disable raycasts system" key binding).